Hamas Officials Report 9,500 Missing Under Rubble as Ceasefire Begins, Exposing Months of Viral Misinformation

 The Harvard Study Misinterpretation

-The most prominent piece of misinformation centered around claims of a “Harvard study” purporting to show nearly 400,000 missing Palestinians.
+The most prominent piece of misinformation centered around claims of a “Harvard study” purporting to show that nearly 400,000 Palestinians went missing in Gaza since the start of the Israel-Hamas war.
 However, fact-checkers revealed Harvard University published no such study.

 The false allegation originated from a misrepresentation of a report by Yaakov Garb, a professor at Israel’s Ben-Gurion University, published on Harvard Dataverse - an online repository where researchers can share work without university approval or affiliation requirements.
 Garb’s study examined aid distribution compounds in Gaza, not missing persons.